All planning checklists

 Main Afternoon Activity

-If doing the Scotch Whisky Experience, allow ample time for the interactive tour and tasting.
+If you are doing the Scotch Whisky Experience, allow plenty of time for the tour and tasting.

 Easy·Medium impact